Experience-Monks/nyg-jam3/README.md

 ## Setting up a new project

-To create a new project based on the generator there are two main ways, generate the template output or using the generator npm package.
+To create a new project based on the generator there are some ways:
+1. Generate the template output
+2. Using the generator npm package.
+3. Copy and paste and update some values in the template

 ### Generate the template output